HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_jsp_rad.md

-# 3. Creating a JSR 268 based JSP Portlet
+# 3. Creating a JSR 268-based JSP Portlet

 Create a basic JSR 268 portlet with a JSP file for the Personalized Offers project and add the welcome text to the portlet.